 My research combines methodological research interests with the conduct of collaborative research studies.
 Over the past decade a large component of this research has been in neurology, with a particular focus on Dementia, Huntington’s Disease (HD) and Multiple Sclerosis (MS).
-This work includes involvement with the design, conduct and statistical analysis of randomised controlled clinical trials, including a recently published phase II trial in secondary progressive MS that provided statistically significant evidence that Statins slow both the rate of whole-brain atrophy and the clinical progression of the disease.
+This work includes involvement with the design, conduct and statistical analysis of randomised controlled clinical trials, including a recently published phase II trial in secondary progressive MS (MS-STAT) that provided statistically significant evidence that statins slow both the rate of whole-brain atrophy and the clinical progression of the disease.
 A large phase III trial of statins in secondary progressive MS (MS-STAT2), funded by the NIHR, is starting this year.

 From a methodological standpoint I have a particular interest in clinical trial design, addressing questions such as quantifying the advantages of extending follow-up, introducing interim visits and introducing novel design features such as run-in periods into trials in neurology.